 Scheduled

-On Friday, April 22, the Center for American Architecture and Design hosted Brent Chamberlain as part of the Friday Lunch Forum series.
+On Friday, October 28, the Center for American Architecture and Design will host Larry Speck as part of the Friday Lunch Forum series.

 Roughly every other Friday during the fall and spring semesters, the Center hosts the Friday Lunch Forum Series.
 The aim of the series is for faculty, staff, and students to meet in an informal atmosphere to debate topics and to share ideas about history, practice, theory, and new directions for architecture.
 Recordings of each forum will be posted as they become available.